-The TEL Values together constitute a code of conduct that encapsulates the driving force of growth and important values of TEL, and are practiced by Corporate Directors, Audit & Supervisory Board Members and all employees of TEL.
+- Tokyo Electron pursues technological innovation in semiconductors that supports the sustainable development of the world. - We aim for medium- to long-term profit expansion and continuous corporate value enhancement by utilizing our expertise to continuously create high value-added leading-edge equipment and technical services. - Our corporate growth is enabled by people, and our employees both create and fulfill company values.
+We work to realize this vision through engagement with our stakeholders and important ues together constitute a code of conduct that encapsulates the driving force of growth values of TEL, and are practiced by Corporate Directors, Audit & Supervisory Board all employees of TEL.
 Pride We take pride in providing high-value products and services.
 Challenge We accept the challenge of going beyond what others are doing in pursuing our goal of becoming number one globally.
 Ownership We will keep ownership in mind as we think things through, and engage in thorough implementation in order to achieve our goals.
 Teamwork We respect each other's individuality and we place a high priority on teamwork.
 Awareness We must have awareness and accept responsibility for our behavior as respectful members of society.